bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 - **Join professional groups:** Become a member of professional organizations.
 These groups provide access to a wealth of resources and networking opportunities.
 - **Engage online:** Participate in online forums, social media groups, and communities related to your field.
 These platforms are excellent for exchanging insights and experiences with peers worldwide.
-- **Attend meetups:** Join local meetups and networking events to connect with other professionals.
+- **Attend meetups and conferences:** Join local meetups and networking events to connect with other professionals.
 These gatherings can offer new perspectives and opportunities for collaboration.

 Tips and techniques:

-- **Value exchange:** Focus on how you can provide value to your network, rather than only seeking benefits from others.
+- **Look for ways to provide value:** Focus on how you can provide value to your network, rather than only seeking benefits from others.

 Questions to reflect: